Domenico Pignatelli di Belmonte: Biography

 In his Episcopate, he was elected Bishop of Caserta and chosen as Assistant to the papal throne on 25 February 1782.
 He was subsequently consecrated Bishop on 3 March 1782 in Rome, at the church of San Silvestro al Monte, by Cardinal Innocenzo Conti, Secretary of the Chancery of Apostolic Briefs, who was assisted in the ceremony by Girolamo Volpi, Titular Archbishop of Neocesarea, and by François de Pierre de Bernis, Titular Bishop of Apollonia, Vicar General of Albi.
-Bishop Domenico was General of the Congregation of Clerks Regular of the Divine Providence (The Theatines).
+Bishop Domenico was also General of the Congregation of Clerks Regular of the Divine Providence (The Theatines).

 He was promoted to the Metropolitan See of Palermo and Monreale on 29 March 1802, and received the pallium on the same day.

-He was Viceroy of Sicily, 1802-1803 (styled as 'President of the Kingdom and Captain General'), during the brief reign of King Ferdinand IV.
+In addition to Cardinal-Archbishop, he was Viceroy of Sicily, 1802-1803 (styled as 'President of the Kingdom and Captain General'), by King Ferdinand IV.

 He was created a Cardinal Priest in the consistory of 9 August 1802, and received the red biretta on 5 December 1802, in the chapel of the Seminary of Palermo.
 He was created a cardinal in place of Paulo Luis Silva, assessor of the Supreme Sacred Congregation of the Roman and Universal Inquisition, who had been created and reserved In pectore in the consistory of 23 February 1801 and died before his name was published.

-Cardinal Domenico was Grand Prior of the Sacred Military Constantinian Order of Saint George, and held the rank of Knight Grand Cross of that Order.
-He was Knighted in the Illustrious Royal Order of St. Januarius (L'Insigne Reale Ordine di San Gennaro).

-Cardinal Domenico died of gout before receiving the red hat and title of his cardinalate, and was buried in the church of the Congregation of Clerks Regular of the Divine Providence (The Theatines), in Palermo.
+Cardinal Domenico died on 5 February 1803, before receiving the red hat and title of his cardinalate, and was buried in the church of the Congregation of Clerks Regular of the Divine Providence (The Theatines), in Palermo.
+He died at the age of 71, of complications from gout.